iconation/Ecclesia/README.md

 ## Update an already deployed Ecclesia to localhost, testnet or mainnet

-- If you modified the Daedric SCORE source code, you may need to update it.
+- If you modified the Ecclesia SCORE source code, you may need to update it.

 - In the root folder of the project, run the following command:
 <pre>$ ./scripts/score/update_score.sh</pre>